 France boasts a network of public and municipal campgrounds.
 They’re clean, affordable, and often located in stunning natural settings.
 They provide fun-filled adventures for the whole family while camping in France.

-Campsited offers an excellent selection of campgrounds that blend large commercial camping brands and more modest public spots.
+Campsited offers an excellent selection of French campsites that blend large commercial camping brands and more modest public spots.
 The sites featured on Campsited are fully staffed and offer a variety of services.
-They range in size and can accommodate everything from tents to motorhomes.
+They range in size and can accommodate everything from humble tents to luxurious motorhomes and everything in-between.

 Campsited also offers individual sites that have been carefully renovated to bring campers closer to nature.
 They emphasize old-fashioned tent camping.
 And they offer a laid-back atmosphere with fewer rules than larger commercial operations.